 Does chicken karahi include onion?

-- The tomatoes are the star ingredient here, so it’s important to use ripe, tasty ones.
-I’ve tried this recipe with both Roma and vine tomatoes and they both work out well.
-However, I prefer Roma because vine tomatoes will often add too much moisture that you’ll have to sauté out.
+The tomatoes are the star ingredient in chicken karahi, so it’s important to use ripe, tasty ones.
+I’ve tried this recipe with both Roma and vine tomatoes and they both work well.
+However, I prefer Roma because vine tomatoes will often add too much moisture and sometimes you’ll have to sauté it out.

 - If you don’t like julienned ginger in your curry (but why?), add more crushed ginger in the beginning and less, if at all, at the end.

 - Freshly ground black pepper is an essential finishing touch and helps bring together the beautiful depth of flavors.
 Try not to use pre-ground black pepper, unless you’ve ground it yourself…fresh..preferably minutes ago.
 Heh.
 You get my point.